Setting Up an LLC in MA: Everything You Need to Know

 All relevant documents have to be done in duplicate and accompanied by a filing fee of $500.
 You can file online, in person, by mail, or by fax.
 The usual turnaround time for processing of the Certificate of Organization is three to five business days and does not include mailing time.
 Once the state processes your documents and accepts the filing fee, your LLC becomes extant and you are free to conduct business under the umbrella of the LLC.

 If you need help with setting up an LLC in Massachusetts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.